 The Division is dependent on revenues generated from the purchase and use of motor fuel, motor vehicle fees, privilege tax on consumer purchases of motor vehicles, and federal funding generated from motor fuel purchases.
 Revenues are affected by state and national economic conditions, world events affecting availability and pricing of motor fuel, and fuel consumption rates for motor vehicles.
-Although FY 2008 State Motor Fuel Tax revenues were substantially higher than FY 2007 collections, that increase was driven by the increase in the variable (wholesale) component of the tax rate.
-Due to high motor fuel prices and the faltering economy, motor fuel consumption actually decreased as motorists drove fewer miles and purchased vehicles that were more fuel-efficient.
+Due to high motor fuel prices and the faltering economy, motor fuel consumption and revenues decreased in FY 2009 as motorists drove fewer miles and purchased vehicles that were more fuel-efficient.
 As fuel consumption continues to decline, it is expected to have a significant impact on revenue collections unless there is a corresponding change to the tax rates or structure.
-Privilege Tax collections were lower than in FY 2007, and that downward trend is expected to continue in FY 2009 as motorists buy less expensive vehicles or keep their current vehicles longer.
-Tax and fee revenues collections increased by approximately \$28 million in 2008: they increased \$34 million during the previous year.
+Privilege Tax collections were substantially lower than in FY 2008; in turn, FY 2008 collections were lower than in FY 2007.
+This downward trend is expected to continue in FY 2010 as motorists buy less expensive vehicles or keep their current vehicles longer.
+Tax and fee revenues collections decreased by approximately \$30 million in 2009: they increased \$28 million during the previous year.
 The following table summarizes tax and fee collections over the past two years (amounts in thousands):

-2008 2007 Change %Change

-Motor fuel excise and wholesale fuel \$ 395,641 \$ 364,550 \$ 31,091 8.53%
+2009 2008 Increase (Decrease) % Increase (Decrease) Motor fuel excise and wholesale fuel Motor vehicle registration \$ 391,903 87,255 \$ 395,641 86,166 \$ (3,738) 1,089 -0.94% 1.26% Privilege tax 141,930 169,095 (27,165) -16.06% \$ 621,088 \$ 650,902 \$ (29,814) -4.58%

-Motor vehicle registration 86,166 86,840 (674) -0.78%

-Privilege tax 169,095 171,429 (2,334) -1.36%

-\$ 650,902 \$ 622,819 \$ 28,083 4.51%

 On January 1, 2005, the gasoline and special fuels excise tax was repealed, and the motor fuel excise tax was imposed on motor fuel.
 The motor fuel excise tax is the combination of a flat 20.5 cents per invoiced gallon rate and a variable sales and use tax rate that is calculated yearly On January 1, 2008, the rate rose from 11 cents to 11.7 cents per invoiced gallon.
+As the result of passage of HB 218 by the West Virginia legislature, the variable rate remained unchanged in 2009.